realaryann/concurepo/README.md

 # Concurjob

-CLI App to browse, filter, and apply for jobs and internships straight from your cmdline
+CLI App to browse, filter, and apply for tech related jobs and internships straight from your cmdline

 Made faster using goroutines and concurrency